nichi1114/local-guide/proposal/proposal.md

 * Team member: Yiduo Jing [1000308142], Sitao Wang [1003695151]

 ## Motivation
+With the rise of the internet and social media, people increasingly enjoy taking photos at popular, internet-famous locations.
+However, while many social media platforms have built-in local guides, there are few dedicated local guide apps, and their features are often limited.
+Our goal is to create a mobile app that delivers a unique experience through comprehensive local guide journaling.......

 [Identify the problem or need your project addresses] [Explain why the project is worth pursuing]
 [Describe target users]